 Some examples of business processes that can be managed using BPM include:

-Now we have explained what is process management you need to expand your knowledge by knowing the different types of business processes.
-There are several different types of process management, but the most common ones:
+Now that we have explained what process management is, you need to expand your knowledge by knowing the different types of business processes.

 Integration-centric BPM, Document-centric BPM, and Human-centric BPM are different approaches to Business Process Management (BPM) that focus on different aspects of the process.